jaleipekoglu/us-finance-market-bot/README.md

 Filtering is based on explicit keyword matching defined in `filter.py`.

-This is deliberate.

-The goal is:
-- Predictable behavior
-- Low false positives
-- Easy debugging

 If no items match, no summary is sent unless explicitly configured.

 ---